Yotampd/NICE-Home-Task/README.md

 The matching is case-insensitive.

 **Additional Features Implemented:**
-- logging for all requests and responses(printed)
+- Logging for all requests and responses(printed)
 - Retry mechanism

 ## 4. Run Tests